sodazone/ocelloids-sdk/README.md

 ### Example: Dynamic Query

-Now let's explore a dynamic query example that collects seen addresses, starting from ALICE address:
+Now, let's explore a dynamic query example that collects and monitors balance transfer events for a set of addresses, starting from ALICE's address:

 <details>
 <summary>Dynamic query example - click to expand</summary>